Home » Computer Guides » Computer Tech Guides » How To Remove DRM From WMA Audio Files.

 The Digital Rights Update Tool will download and install onto your computer.

-Once it’s ready, click the LAUNCH button and we can begin removing the DRM from your WMA files.
+Once it’s ready, click the LAUNCH button and to start removing the DRM from your WMA files.

 Digital rights update tool app installed.
 The Launch button is marked.